liferay/alloy-editor/content/docs/develop/create_ui.md

 ## Create Build

-Create a subfolder, called <code>gulp-tasks</code> and a <code>build.js</code> file with your custom build steps.
+Create a subfolder called <code>gulp-tasks</code> and a <code>build.js</code> file with your custom build steps.
 You can check out the [Gulp Project](http://gulpjs.com/) or some of the existing tasks for extra insight into the build system.

 </article>